robisonsantos/evm/README.md

     Note: EVM *will not* download the erlang dependencies for you.

-    If you are sure you have all dependencies installed, and you don't want to be asked about continuing with the installation, use the option **-y** *after* the erlang version.
+    If you are sure you have all dependencies installed, and you don't want to be asked about continuing with the installation, specify the option **-y** *after* the erlang version.
 This will make the script continue with the installation without asking you anything.

    If you want to install documentation along with erlang, specify the option **--with-docs**.
 You can later access documentation using `$ erl -man mnesia` for example.
 - **installed** (`$ evm installed`)